devmnj/MPrinter-Utility/README.md

 # MPrinterUtility
-Set default printer in Windows OS.
-The tool works Even if there were problem with manual default printer option.
+Set default printer in Windows OS with this application.
+The tool works Even if there were problem with manual default printer option and will fix the problem.

 # Requirements
 *  Windows 7 or later